Definition of Is Accounts Receivable an Asset

 Do Accounts Receivable Count as Tangible Assets

-Accounts receivables have cash values because of the transaction between customer and supplier.
+Accounts receivables have cash values because of the transaction between the customer and supplier.
 After delivering the goods/services, the supplier sends an invoice to the customer.
-This amount can be recorded as revenue in accrual accounting, and subsequent value will be classified in accounts receivable.
-This accounts receivable will be converted into cash when the cash is received from customers.
+This amount can be recorded as revenue in accrual accounting, and subsequent value will be classified as accounts receivable.
+These accounts receivable will be converted into cash when the cash is received from customers.
 Also, note that intangible assets are significantly different from tangible assets and can not be measured physically, such as patents, trademarks, customer relationships, etc.

 Is Net Accounts Receivable Current Asset